6. Private servants

 6.4 Registration of private servants

-The international organisation for which the employer works must register the private servant with the Protocol Department of the Ministry of Foreign Affairs within ten working days of the servant’s arrival in the Netherlands through the ePortal.
+The international organisation for which a private servant’s employer works must register the servant with the Protocol Department of the Ministry of Foreign Affairs through the ePortal within ten working days of the servant’s arrival in the Netherlands.

 6.5 Identity card for private servants